-In order to have a legal wedding in the Dominical Republic, couples must do a bit of pre-planning.
+In order to have a legal wedding in the Dominican Republic, couples must do a bit of pre-planning.
 Prior to arrival in the Dominican Republic, American citizens must get permission to marry from the American Consulate in Santo Domingo.
-The document you receive then must be presented at the Dominican Consulate along with your birth certificates and any divorce papers (wait till 10 months after a divorce to apply).
-Once... permission is obtained, couples can marry in a civil ceremony, which can be officiated by a judge or notary public.
+The document you receive then must be presented at the Dominican Consulate along with your birth certificates and any divorce papers (wait until ten months after a divorce to apply).
+Once permission is obtained, couples can marry in a civil ceremony, which can be officiated by a judge or notary public.
 Additionally, Dominican law requires that banns be published prior to the ceremony.

-Dreams Resorts has two locations in the Dominican Republic, in Punta Cana and La Romana.
-The all-inclusive brand ought to be considered by couples who are planning a destination wedding that will include guests with children.
+At Dreams Resorts' locations in the Dominican Republic, in Punta Cana and La Romana, the all-inclusive brand ought to be considered by couples planning a destination wedding that will include guests with children.
 There's an Explorers Club for kids between the ages of 3 and 14 as well as a separate core zone for teens.
 And travelers with very young children can arrange for babysitters.

 At the high end of the spectrum, the largest resort on the island, Casa de Campo covers nearly 7,000 acres and has had experience in ushering many, many couples into matrimony on the premises.
 Venues include the beach or a cliff overlooking the Caribbean Sea or Altos de Chavon, the charming hilltop Mediterranean village on the property.

-Casa de Campo offers three affordable, off-the-rack ceremony packages for two that all include the services of an on-staff wedding coordinator, the bridal bouquet, boutonniere, and a memento to help treasure the memory.
+Casa de Campo offers off-the-rack ceremony packages for two that all include the services of an on-staff wedding coordinator, the bridal bouquet, boutonniere, and a memento to help treasure the memory.
 Where things start to get pricey are the reception options, which are comparable with fine hotels in the United States.
-(The cost-conscious couple may simply want to elope here and celebrate à deux with a gourmet dinner at one of the resort restaurants, such as La Caña by Il Circo after the vows.
+(Cost-conscious couples may simply want to elope here and celebrate à deux with a gourmet dinner at one of the resort restaurants after their vows.

 The beautiful Bahamas, just off the coast of Florida, offer couples everything from 24/7 excitement to total laid-back bliss, depending on whether they opt for developed Nassau, Freeport, Paradise, and Grand Bahama Island or one of the low-key Out Islands.